oxidn/CurrencyConvert/Part2_SystemsProduct/README.txt

 # Currency Converter - Systems Product

-## Overview
+## OVERVIEW

 This project is a command-line currency converter developed as a Programming Systems Product.
 It converts an amount from one currency to another using live exchange rates from an external API.

 The application includes command-line arguments, error handling, logging, automated unit tests, and documentation.

-## Requirements
+## REQUIREMENTS

 * Python 3.10 or later
 * Internet connection
 * Requests Python library

-## Installation
+## INSTALLATION

 1. Navigate to the Part2_SystemsProduct directory.